feremabraz/osric-rules-engine/docs/development/OSRIC-Development-Guide.md

 ## Upcoming Phases & Improvements

-### Phase 5: Types and Structure Refactor

-- Split monolithic files: The former `osric/types/entities.ts` has been replaced by domain-specific files: `character.ts`, `monster.ts`, `item.ts`, `spell.ts`, and `shared.ts`.
-- **Consistent file naming:** Rename `SpellTypes.ts` to `spell-types.ts` for consistency; use kebab-case for all type files.
-Breaking changes (Phase 5)

-- The compatibility barrel `@osric/core/Types` was removed.
-Import directly from domain modules in `@osric/types/*`.
-- The file `@osric/types/SpellTypes` was renamed to `@osric/types/spell-types` (kebab-case).
-Update imports accordingly.
-- The legacy monolith `osric/types/entities.ts` was deleted earlier; continue to use domain files: `character`, `monster`, `item`, `spell`, `shared`, and `spell-types`.
-- **Separation of concerns:** Move branded ID types and helpers to a single file (`id-utils.ts`).
-- **Non-mixing:** Ensure utility functions are not mixed with type definitions; keep helpers/utilities in their own files.
-- **Consistent export style:** Use named exports everywhere; avoid default exports and mixed export styles.
-- **Domain-driven organization:** Ensure each file covers a single domain or concern.

-### Phase 6: Validation Architecture

-- **Centralized contract validation:** Move all contract validation logic to a dedicated file (e.g., `validation.ts` in `core/` or `types/`).
-- **Validator interface:** Define and adopt a `Validator` interface for reusable validation logic across rules and commands.
-- **Unified ValidationResult:** Use a single `ValidationResult` type everywhere; remove ad-hoc validation result shapes.
-- **Shared validation helpers:** Ensure all rules and commands use shared validation helpers, not custom logic.
-- **Document validation flow:** Clearly document validation phases (pre-validation, main execution, post-processing).

-#### Centralized validators quick reference

-- Engine primitives: `osric/core/ValidationEngine.ts`
-  - Provides ValidationRule, Validator<TParams>
-  - Helpers: required, stringLength, numberRange, oneOf, arrayNotEmpty, positiveInteger, nonNegativeInteger, pattern, custom, and/or combinators, toValidationResult

-- Concrete validators and helpers: `osric/core/Validators.ts`
-  - Contains validators for commands like Attack, Move, Search, WeatherCheck, Foraging, TerrainNavigation, Initiative, Grapple, CastSpell, MemorizeSpell, ScrollRead, IdentifyMagicItem, CreateCharacter, LevelUp, ThiefSkillCheck, GainExperience, FallingDamage, MonsterGeneration, ReactionRoll, SpellResearch, TurnUndead
-  - Typed helper `isStringOneOf` for clean union checks
-  - Registries: `Validators` and `ExtendedValidators` for discoverability

-- Public exports: `@osric/types`
-  - Import validators ergonomically: `import { MoveValidator } from '@osric/types'`

-Using a validator in a command
-1) Import the validator from `@osric/types`
-2) Override `protected validateParameters()` and delegate:
-   - `const r = SomeValidator.validate(this.parameters as unknown as Record<string, unknown>)`
-   - If `!r.valid`, throw `new Error("Parameter validation failed: ...")`

-Design notes
-- Keep validators decoupled from domain types to avoid cycles; validate plain object shapes
-- For conditional requirements (e.g., field required when another has a value), prefer a soft check and handle edge cases in command `execute` if execution context is needed
-- Re-export validators via `@osric/types` for uniform imports across commands and tests

-Testing tips
-- Unit: call `Validator.validate(params)` and assert `valid`/`errors`
-- E2E: construct commands; `BaseCommand` will run `validateParameters()` on instantiation

 ### Phase 7: Additional Separation of Concerns and Domain-Driven Refactors

 - Further split and reorganize code to ensure every module/file has a single responsibility and clear domain boundaries.
 - Refactor any remaining cross-domain logic into dedicated modules.
 - Review and update folder structure to match domain-driven design principles.

-### Phase 8: Enhanced Error Handling and Diagnostics
+### Phase 8: API Surface Review and Simplification

+- Audit all public APIs (types, classes, functions) for clarity and minimalism.
+- Remove legacy or redundant APIs, shims, types, and exports.
+- Simplify and document (JSDoc) the canonical API surface for engine extension and integration.
+- Ensure all exports are intentional and domain-appropriate.

+### Phase 9+: TBD

 - Standardize error handling across all layers (core, rules, commands, entities).
 - Expand and unify error types, error factories, and error reporting.
 - Improve diagnostics and error context for debugging and user feedback.
 - Add structured logging and tracing for rule/command execution.

-### Phase 9: API Surface Review and Simplification

-- Audit all public APIs (types, classes, functions) for clarity and minimalism.
-- Remove legacy or redundant APIs, types, and exports.
-- Simplify and document the canonical API surface for engine extension and integration.
-- Ensure all exports are intentional and domain-appropriate.

-### Phase 10+: More robust test coverage and property-based testing (and future improvements)

 - TBD